cse110-sp23-group24/cse110-sp23-group24-Final-Project/admin/meetings/5-23-23meeting.md

 ## Design
 - Group talked to Professor about design, reccomended configuring the app for mobile instead of desktop
-- Group voted on whether we continue desktop or switch to mobile: Mobile ended up being our choice
+- Group voted on whether we continue desktop or switch to mobile: Desktop ended up being our choice
-- Need to transition a lot of the styles and features to mobile
-- Need to update documentation to reflect this change
+- Need to update documentation
 - Need documentation past JSdocs, for functions and the like
 - Need to iterate on design, make it more user friendly and add "mystical" features